Hezbollah’s deputy chief delivers defiant message

 “We are quite ready, if the Israelis want a ground incursion, the resistance forces are ready for that,” he declared.

-Hezbollah will continue with its main goals despite Israel’s aim of creating chaos with aggression and massacres being committed against civilians in Lebanon, Qassem continued.
+Hezbollah will continue with its main goals despite Israel’s aim of creating chaos with aggression and massacres against civilians in Lebanon, Qassem continued.

 “Israel is committing massacres in all areas of Lebanon until there is no house left without traces of Israeli aggression in it,” he said.
 “Israel attacks civilians, ambulances, children and the elderly.
 It does not fight fighters, but rather commits massacres.”

-Qassem was also careful to note the role of the US, which he called “a partner with Israel, through unlimited military support – culturally, politically, financially.”
+Qassem also underlined the role of the US, which he called “a partner with Israel, through unlimited military support – culturally, politically, financially”.

 “We will win, just as we won in our confrontation with Israel in 2006,” said the deputy chief as he ended the video message.